apache/maven-site/content/markdown/project-roles.md

 Apache Maven code repository and have a signed [Contributor License Agreement (CLA)][4] on file with the ASF.

-The Apache Maven project uses a Commit then Review policy and has [a number of conventions][5] which should be followed.
+The Apache Maven project has
+[a number of conventions][5] which should be followed.

 Committers are responsible for ensuring that every file they